 Proprietary Educational Formats

 This educational format is designed to reduce delays in the transfer of clinical research to practice by disseminating critical analyses of recent and late-breaking clinical trial data from peer-reviewed publications and major medical conferences to busy clinicians.
 This design features a single clinical expert summarizing the latest clinical evidence and discussing its real-world implications on clinical practice.
-RMEI is a HIPAA Verified, compliant organization.
+RMEI is a jointly accredited, HIPAA verified, compliant organization.

 Faculty will refer to an established framework for shared decision making (SDM) in healthcare, designed by Elwyn and colleagues (Elwyn 2012) and published in the Journal of General Internal Medicine.
 This approach identifies preference-specific decisions in care and applies the following approach to effectively engage the patient in the decision-making process.
 The framework is taught to learners in the context of encounters with different patients, each in different stages of a particular disease continuum, requiring them to make management and communication decisions, each of which is followed by faculty feedback and peer benchmarking.